claytuna/traveller/README.md

 ##To run app
 App available in the root index (default route in CI).
 See application/views/app.php

+Note: you will have to update the base_url config in application/config/config.php before it will run.

 ##App code
 Located in client/core.
 Run webpack in parent dir to compile.